deciare/gingercream_cm9/README.md

 So far, we've initialised a new git repository for AOKP, extracted AOKP milestone 5, then commited it into the __master__ branch of the AOKP repository.
 We then created and checked out a new __gingercream__ branch for AOKP, based on what's already in __master__.

-Now we need to get cherry-pick theme-related commits from CM9.
+Now we need to cherry-pick theme-related commits from CM9.
 To do this, we first need to add the CM9 version of the theme as a remote repository, then fetch available changes from it.

     git remote add cm9 ../cm9
     git fetch --all